The wrong way to scale up Cassandra DB when secondary indexes are in place

 Trying to keep things back to the normal state again, our first maneuver was to add more nodes to our Cassandra cluster.

-We added and we still suffering from latency issues.
-The question was: why this is still happening?
+We added and we're still suffering from latency issues.
+The question was: why is this still happening?

 We were wrong.
 It was a simplistic conclusion and we didn't take care for one very important detail: this behaviour was happening not in all requests, but in some of them.

 If you thought about the secondary index, bingo!
-That's was exactly the problem.
+That was exactly the problem.